lortza/therapy_tracker/README.md

 ### Reporting

 Data is best served in a way that is visually meaningful.
 That is why we have chart representation of the data from your logs.

+## Contributing

+This project is not currently open to receiving contributions.